-• Enhancing the available local workforce by understanding the skills gap and enhancing training opportunities supports the success of local employers.
+Enhancing the available local workforce by understanding the skills gap and enhancing training opportunities supports the success of local employers.
 Enhancing the availability of on-the-job-training, educational opportunities and the diversity of jobs improves personal incomes.
 Support of current primary employers through retention and expansion efforts increases opportunities in the local economy.
 Encouraging the formation and expansion of local support sector employers reduces the need to import these goods and services from outside the community.
+Additional businesses and people require additional resources and impact land, water, air, energy, and transportation.
+These impacts can be mitigated by helping businesses reduce resource needs, reuse existing resources, and improve their carbon footprint.
+The availability of additional jobs especially across the entire income and educational spectrums, can reduce commuting patterns.

-• People need a level of economic stability in order to meet their basic human needs and gain access to increased job opportunities that create greater economic stability.
+People need a level of economic stability in order to meet their basic human needs and gain access to increased job opportunities that create greater economic stability.
 On-the-job training provides opportunities for transferable skills and certifications to move community members through the economy.
 Reduction in commute times allows community members to spend more time with their families and have healthier lifestyles.
 Encouraging jobs along the income and educational spectrums address inequities in the community where there are currently a lack of jobs at a point along the spectrum.